jeremy-donson/reachUrls/docs/doc-tools/README-pages-sections.md

-# Open Source Software Project Documentation Tools & Best Practices
+# OSS Project Docs Tools & Best Practices

+How to make money with open source code and docs.

 ## Table Of Contents
 * [Github Readme Doc Standards](#github-readme-doc-standards)